 Abnormal imaging findings in asymptomatic patients are common.
-Weak abdominal musculature, paraspinal muscle hypertrophy, lumbar hyperlordosis, slipping or step-off on palpation and inspection, hamstring muscle spasm, pain with lateral trunk flexion-extension and with double leg raising were found to be correlated with radiological assessment of LS.16 Initial standing AP and lateral plain radiographs are appropriate for these cases of suspected LS.
-Oblique views may better visualize a PI fracture2,14, although utility of oblique views in adolescents has been questioned by at least one study.17 Standing radiographs with flexion and extension are ideal to image the weight-bearing spine in dynamic positions, allowing identification of unstable spondylolisthesis if there is a change in severity grade.18 Normal values have been obtained in asymptomatic volunteers for passively performed flexion-extension and lateral bending in the lumbar spine, providing analysis of segmental rotation and translation.18 Computed tomography (CT) can better visualize spinal bony anatomy and also rule out other pain-contributing factors or tumors.
+Weak abdominal musculature, paraspinal muscle hypertrophy, lumbar hyperlordosis, slipping or step-off on palpation and inspection, hamstring muscle spasm, pain with lateral trunk flexion-extension and with double leg raising were found to be correlated with radiological assessment of LS.17 Initial plain radiographs are appropriate for these cases of suspected LS.
+Oblique views may better visualize a PI fracture2,15, although utility of oblique views in adolescents has been questioned by at least one study.18 Standing radiographs with flexion and extension are ideal to image the weight-bearing spine in dynamic positions, allowing identification of unstable spondylolisthesis if there is a change in severity grade.19 Normal values have been obtained in asymptomatic volunteers for passively performed flexion-extension and lateral bending in the lumbar spine, providing analysis of segmental rotation and translation.19 Computed tomography (CT) can better visualize spinal bony anatomy and also rule out other pain-contributing factors or tumors.
 Oblique plain films and CT do result in increased radiation exposure.
 Consider magnetic resonance imaging (MRI) in patients with signs or symptoms of radiculopathy.1 Instability can be suggested by MRI demonstrating large fluid-filled facet joints with increased signal on T2 axial images.
 Large facet joint effusions (>1.5mm at L4-5) are highly predictive of DS, even in the absence of findings of measurable listhesis on supine MRI.
-Facet opening was the strongest predictor for instability, followed by DS, MRI grade, and subchondral sclerosis.
+20 Facet opening was the strongest predictor for instability, followed by DS, MRI grade, and subchondral sclerosis.
 LS instability is correlated more with mild Pfirrman grade 3-4 disc degeneration than more severe grade 5 with disc collapse.
-Such information is clinically relevant because low back pain is significantly more severe in patients with instability.19
+Such information is clinically relevant because low back pain is significantly more severe in patients with instability.20

 Early predictions of outcomes